lubnc4261/lubnc4261/README.md

 ## Current project
 <hr></hr>
-The current project im working on is my discord bot [House Keeper](https://github.com/lubnc4261/House-Keeper)
+The current project im working on, is my discord bot House Keeper, it is pinned down below